kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 * **saf.conf**

   Base: Contains the OpenFrame System Access control settings
+  TACF: Specifies the basic information necessary for operations of TACF, specifies the authentication method used in TACF, specifies the configurations needed in SASVR, Specifies an output message for a previous user-defined error code when checking a password in a user created function (saf_exit).

 * **smf.conf**
 * **sms.conf**
 * **sort.conf**
 * **ssm.IMSADB2T.conf**
 * **tacf.conf**

+  TACF: When TACF is installed, the TACF configuration file tacf.conf is generated.
+This file contains basic TACF configuration information, specifies resource information for TACF ODBC connection, specifies whether TACF will check the group that users belong to when they attempt to access resources, and specifies to control whether RACF allows users to access datasets whos profiles are not registered in TACF.

 * **textrun.conf**
 * **tjclrun.conf**
 * **tjes.conf**